Toy Rotation: How to Rotate Your Toddler’s Toys for Better Play - Baby Chick

 3. Build Your Boxes

-You’ve numbered your boxes and you’ve sorted your toys, so now it’s time to make the magic happen!
-You can be as detailed or as carefree about this process as you’re inclined.
-By taking a toy from each of our established categories and placing one of each into your boxes, you’ve now built in a week of educational play, a more organized home, and likely, a happier child.
-Personally, I like to take my boxes one step further by establishing a weekly theme.
-For example, I’ve included two “inspiration bins”!
+You’ve numbered your boxes and sorted your toys, so it’s time to make the magic happen.
+You can be as detailed or carefree as you’d like about this process.
+By taking a toy from our established categories and placing one of each into your boxes, you’ve now got a week of educational play, a more organized home, and, likely, a happier child.

 4. A Time to Reflect

-When setting up our rotation bins, I quickly realized that we had nearly 50 Hot Wheels cars.
-And my son had an emotional attachment and cared to play with exactly two of them.
-It dawned on me that not only was this wasteful excess, but it was a dent in my wallet I could have used towards a more purposeful toy for him, like a new instrument or building set.
+When setting up our rotation bins, I quickly realized we had nearly 50 Hot Wheels cars.
+And my son had an emotional attachment and cared to play with precisely two of them.
+It dawned on me that not only was this wasteful excess, but it was also a dent in my wallet that I could have used toward a more purposeful toy for him, such as a new instrument or a building set.

-I actually did us both a huge disservice; to him by indulging in cheap and temporary satisfaction and to myself for accumulated junk that kept my home untidy.
-It completely transformed my way of thinking (similar to The Konmari Method) and made me happy to know that less was truly more, even to a fickle three-year-old.
+I did a huge disservice to him by indulging in cheap and temporary satisfaction, and to myself for accumulating junk that kept my home untidy.
+It completely transformed my thinking and made me realize that less was truly more, even for a fickle 3-year-old.

-After setting up my weekly rotation bins, I had to take a long hard look at the toys that didn’t make the cut.
+After setting up my weekly rotation bins, I had to take a long, hard look at the toys that didn’t make the cut.
 Were they worth keeping?
 Did they serve a purpose?
 Were they even age-appropriate?
-I was able to pack quite a bit away for our next baby as our preschooler definitely outgrew them.
-Other things were a lot easier to donate rather than finding extra space for, especially knowing that they wouldn’t be missed at all.
+I was able to pack quite a bit away for our next baby, as our preschooler had outgrown them.
+Other things were much easier to donate than finding extra space, especially knowing they wouldn’t be missed.

 image3